DailyVanity/react-gravity-forms/readme.md

 [![Version](https://img.shields.io/npm/v/react-gravity-form.svg)](https://www.npmjs.com/package/react-gravity-form)

 This module includes a react component for dropping Gravity Forms from your Wordpress site into your react applications.
+If you are considering using this package please use the new [next-gravity-forms](https://github.com/robmarshall/next-gravity-forms/) package since this one will be deprecated in the near feature.

 ## Installation